 Pokémon Red/Blue (Gameboy 1998)

 Wait, didn’t I just post a Gameboy game where Mom is cool with their child going out into the world to do their own thing?
 Well, here’s another!
 Anyway, your main character just got done playing Super Nintendo when they decided that they’re going to become a master Pokemon trainer.
-Mother, under heavy influence from the media, tells you that Professor Oak is looking for…and away you go!
+Mother, under heavy influence from the media, tells you that Professor Oak is looking for you…and away you go!
 Don’t worry, Mom.
 I’ll make you proud!!

 Mother Brain from “Super Metroid” (SNES 1994)